Sanket312001/Sanket312001/README.md

 👋 Hi, I'm Sanket Bendre

 🔹 Data Scientist | Backend Developer
-📍 Pune, India | ✉️ sanketbendre59@gmail.com | LinkedIn
+📍 Pune, India | ✉️ sanketbendre59@gmail.com | https://www.linkedin.com/in/sanketbendre/
 🚀 About Me

 I'm a Data Scientist with a strong foundation in Machine Learning, Data Engineering, and Big Data Analytics.
 I have a postgraduate degree in Advanced Computer Science from the University of Manchester and hands-on experience working with Python, SQL, R, and cloud-based data solutions (AWS, Apache Spark, Hadoop).